zeux/zeux.github.io/about.md

 ### meshoptimizer

 [meshoptimizer](http://github.com/zeux/meshpoptimizer) is a library that can optimize geometry to render faster on GPUs by reordering vertex/index data.
-The library has algorithms that optimize vertex reuse (resulting in fewer vertex shader invocations), optimize vertex access locality (resulting in fewer cache misses when loading vertex data) and optimize overdraw (resulting in fewer fragment shader invocations).
+The library has algorithms that optimize vertex reuse, vertex access locality and overdraw, resulting in fewer vertex/fragment shader invocations and fewer cache misses when loading vertex data.

 ### codesize